The Best Baby Shampoo

 If you’re looking for a fragrance-free formula, we’d suggest Cerave Baby Wash & Shampoo.
 It has an ingredient list very similar to Johnson’s but no scent at all — making it an extra-safe option if your child has had allergic reactions to other skincare products.
 An 8-ounce bottle is around $10.

-It’s up to you.
 There’s no clear cut-off point, and responses in parenting forums like BabyCenter and CafeMom suggest most parents use baby shampoo until their children are at least 2 or 3 — though some switch earlier and some use it until adolescence.
-We looked for products that would serve parents well during the 1- to 3-year range, but if you find a product you like, feel free to keep using it.
+Teen and adult hair tends to be oilier than baby hair, so you’ll know it’s time to switch when your baby shampoo no longer seems to leave hair clean.

 How We Found the Best Baby Shampoo